Articles for Riihimäki residents

 The Riihimäki swimming pool hides surprising figures and stories.
 Did you know that the pool attracts over 800 swimmers on its busiest days?
 Or that after the renovation, the swimming pool consumes over a third less energy?

-Read the article 10 saunas and nine other facts about Riihimäki Swimming Hall.
+Read the article 10 facts about Riihimäki Swimming Hall.

 Better than before There is now momentum in the city of Riihimäki